-1906, using an apparatus three times as sensitive as the original interferometer used by Michelson-Morley in 1887.
-In later years, from 1921 through 1928, Miller made additional refinements for sensitivity in his interferometer, obtaining increasingly significant positive results.
-His interferometer was the most massive and sensitive ever constructed, with iron crossarms 4.3 meters across, and standing 1.5 meters in height.
-Four sets of mirrors were mounted on the end of each crossarm to reflect light beams back and forth 16 times horizontally with a total round-trip light path of 64 meters, starting from the same light-source, and finally recombined to form interference fringes whose movement relative to a pointer was read through a magnifying telescope.
+Miller began his work on the question of ether-drift and lightbeam interferometry with Edward Morley, from 1902 to 1906, using an apparatus three times as sensitive as the original interferometer used by Michelson-Morley in 1887.
+[2, 3, 4] In later years, from 1921 through 1928, Miller made additional refinements for sensitivity in his interferometer, obtaining increasingly significant positive results.
+[5-11]

+His interferometer was the most massive and sensitive ever constructed, with iron cross-arms 4.3 m across, and standing 1.5 m in height (fig. 1).
+Four sets of mirrors were mounted on the end of each cross-arm to reflect light beams back and forth 16 times horizontally with a total round-trip light path of 64 m, starting from the same light-source, and finally recombined to form interference fringes whose movement relative to a pointer was read through a magnifying telescope.
 The large apparatus was floated inside a circular tank of liquid mercury, providing a frictionless base for rotation.
-Fringe-shift movements (in tenths of a fringe, plus or minus in direction) were observed by one person who walked around with the apparatus while it turned, speaking out the readings at the ring of bell which automatically sounded when electrodes made contact at 24° intervals (dividing the circle into 15 parts).
+Fringe-shift movements (in tenths of a fringe, plus or minus in direction, see Figure 2, left) were observed by one person who walked around with the apparatus while it turned, speaking out the readings at the ring of bell which automatically sounded when electrodes made contact at 24° intervals (dividing the circle into 15 parts).
 An assistant then noted the readings on paper.

+Figure 2.
+Left: the light-interference fringes as seen in the interferometer telescope, fringes shifted laterally as the instrument was rotated.
+Right: the original Michelson-Morley interferometer with an approximate 22-meter round-trip light-beam path, mounted on a concrete platform in the basement of the old Case School Physics building.

-The readings, from consecutive turns of the apparatus were then organized into "sets", which were made at different times of day and at different seasons of year.
+The readings, from consecutive turns of the apparatus were then organized into "sets," which were made at different times of day and at different seasons of year.
 Data sets were then averaged according to a sidereal time clock, which was correlated with external celestial coordinates.
-Miller became convinced of an ether Earth-entrainment effect, which necessitated using the apparatus at higher altitudes (to reduce the anticipated entrainment-effect of sea-level environments), and he additionally undertook the experiments in structures where the walls at the level of the light-path were open to the air, covered with canvas.
+Miller became convinced of an ether Earth-entrainment effect, which necessitated using the apparatus at higher altitudes (to reduce the anticipated entrainment-effect of sea-level environments), and he additionally undertook the experiments in structures where the walls at the level of the lightpath were open to the air, covered with canvas.
 Only glass, or glass and light paper covers were used along the light-beam paths, with all wood or metal shielding removed.
-By contrast, the original Michelson-Morley interferometer had a round-trip light-path of around 22 meters (Michelson 1927, p.153), and the experiments were undertaken with an opaque wooden cover over the instrument, situated in the basement of one of the large stone buildings at Case School in Cleveland.
+By contrast, the original Michelson-Morley interferometer had a round-trip lightpath of around 22 meters, [17] and the experiments were undertaken with an opaque wooden cover over the instrument, situated in the basement of one of the large stone buildings at Case School in Cleveland (today, Case-Western Reserve University), see Figure 2, right.